wlfo/TailDetector/README.md

 # TD Application

-iOS Application have four main views:
+iOS Application has four main views:
 * **Edit View** - In this view the user can draw a detection route by using long-press gestures to define detection points.
 Through these detection-points the system will draw a route (Detection Route).
 Around each detection point a circle with a pre-configured radius will be drawn.
 The circle is meant to define the zone where the system will process all recognized license plates and vehicles using some algorythm to determine if a surveillance was detected.
 A single-tap gesture on a defined detection point will pop a small menu with Replace/Remove options.